kjkartik/flutter_theme_manager_/README.md

 ## How To Use

-To use this package..

-       In root of application return themeManager  and then  return Material App in themebuilde and pass theme...
+   Use this instead of MaterialApp in root of application.

+                  return themeManager(
+        themeBuilder: (ThemeData ) {
+          return MaterialApp(theme:ThemeData ,);
+        }
+    );

+ Use this code to pass color in Whole app

+         color:AppTheme.theme(context:
+                    context,lightTheme: Color(0xffffffff),darkTheme:Colors.black )

 ## Usage